tgstation/tgstation/.github/guides/STYLE.md

 Now that you're caught up on the terms, let's get into the guidelines.

-### Put macro bodies inside parentheses where possible.
+### Put macro segments inside parentheses where possible.
 This will save you from bugs down the line with operator precedence.

 For example, the following macro: